mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 **Automatic adaptation.**
 The interface can adapt its layout to the surrounding environment [@gajos2006].
-For instance, parts of a widget may be shown or hidden and the widgets may be reordered when displayed on e.g. a mobile device.
+For instance, parts of a widget may be shown or hidden and the widgets may be reordered when displayed, e.g., on a mobile device.
 This is critical part behind the success of *mobile web* approach to web development [@charland2011].
 Automatic adaptation may be easily achieved thanks to web technologies like *media queries* [@www-w3c-mediaqueries], but is often unsupported in desktop solutions.
-This also applies to existing GUI frameworks for TANGO.
+This also applies to the existing GUI frameworks for TANGO.

 **Manual adaptation.**
 The second form of adaptive user interface is an interface that may be